|

 the year 2007, Carmelites will celebrate the eight-hundredth

-anniversary of their origins in the Holy Land and their Rule of St. Albert.
+St. Albert.
 The order began in the thirteenth century when a small group

-of inhabitants of the Latin Crusader Kingdom of
+of inhabitants of the

-Jerusalem began living as hermits on Mount Carmel
+Jerusalem began living as hermits on

 near present day Haifa.
 Although we have no detailed documentation as to the precise